 What is ITIL Service Value Chain?

-ITIL Service Value Chain is the central element in the Service Value System.
+The ITIL Service Delivery Guide highlights the ITIL Service Value Chain as the central element in the Service Value System.
 As an operating model, it focuses on creating services, delivering the services and continuous improvement.
 It uses a result-based approach to achieve service value, which is the main objective of the Service Value Chain.

 The Service Value Chain is highly flexible and can adapt to several approaches, like Centralised IT and DevOps, to fulfil the need for various models of Service Management.
 This flexibility enables an organisation to fulfil the varying demand of the clients and shareholders.
 ITIL incident management is crucial for handling service disruptions and maintaining operational stability within this framework.